theriley106/VideoSequencer/README.md

 # VideoSequencer

-VideoSequencer is a Python tool designed to process video files and images, extract timestamps, and rename files based on these timestamps.
+VideoSequencer is a Python tool designed to process video files, extract timestamps, and rename files based on these timestamps.
 It uses OpenAI's API for accurate timestamp extraction from video frames.

 ## Features

-- Extract timestamps from video frames and images
+- Extract timestamps from video frames
 - Rename video files based on extracted timestamps
 - Supports Unix timestamp formatting
 - Allows cropping images to specific quadrants for more accurate timestamp extraction